 The psychology of flat earthers, antivaxxers, and truthers

 Posted Apr 23, 2019

-With the recent DVD release of Behind the Curve, a documentary about flat earthers in which I appear as an expert, Melissa Matthews from Men's Health magazine reached out for an interview about conspiracy theories.
-Click on this link to read her article, "The Reason Why People Believe the Earth is Flat."
-The full transcript of our interview (with some minor editing additional references) can be read in its entirety here:
+With the recent DVD release of Behind the Curve, a documentary about flat earthers in which I appear as an expert, Melissa Matthews from Men's Health magazine reached out for an interview for her article about conspiracy theories.
+Below is a transcript of our entire conversation.

 Why are people drawn to conspiracy theories?
 What are they seeking when they first go down the rabbit hole?
 Are there specific personality types that are more prone to conspiracy theories than others?

 There's been a lot of recent work in psychology attempting to figure out why some people are particularly drawn to conspiracy theories.
-For example, research has found that people who believe in conspiracy theories tend to have a greater need for “cognitive closure”1 (the desire to have find an explanation when explanations are lacking) and the desire to be unique,2 and are more likely to have a cognitive bias called “hypersensitive agency detection”3 or “teleologic thinking”4 (whereby events are overattributed to hidden forces, purposes, and motives).
+For example, research has found that people who believe in conspiracy theories tend to have a greater need for cognitive closure1 (the desire to find an explanation when explanations are lacking) and to be unique.2 They're more likely to have a cognitive bias called hypersensitive agency detection3 or teleologic thinking4 (whereby events are overattributed to hidden forces, purposes, and motives).
 Some research has also found that conspiracy beliefs are associated with lower levels of education3 and analytic thinking.5

 That said, studies have also revealed that half of the US population believes in at least one political or medical conspiracy theory.6,7 So belief in conspiracy theories is far more “normal” than many of us might think.